 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No new development or construction would be authorized with approval of the Project.
+No new development would be authorized with approval of the Project.
 As such, the proposed Project has no potential to conflict with an applicable program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities, and no impact would occur.
-Although an additional 114 dwelling units could be developed on existing vacant parcels within the Annexation Area, and already allowed by the existing San Bernardino County Countywide Plan land use designations and zoning district classifications that apply within the Annexation Area, all such future development would be required to comply with all applicable programs, plans, ordinances, and policies addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities.
+Although an additional 114 dwelling units could be developed on existing vacant parcels within the Annexation Area (and already allowed by the existing San Bernardino County General Plan land use designations and zoning classifications), all such future development would be required to comply with all applicable programs, plans, ordinances, and policies addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities.
 Accordingly, impacts would be less than significant.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.